NMBU-Data-Science/imskaper/README.md

 To run the tool, you will need to provide the dataset in a csv file, where the response variable is the last field, currently this tool can be used for binary classifications only, all data should be numerical, with no missing information.

-Also, you will need a json file with the configurations, config.json under biorad directory is a sample file, you can modify it to select the range of selected features, regularization parameters ranges, etc.
+Also, you will need a json file with the configurations, config.json under imskaper directory is a sample file, you can modify it to select the range of selected features, regularization parameters ranges, etc.

 To modify a json file you can use any text editor, you can do that by right click on the file, open with, then select notepad